Lucideon Performs Method Development to Prove Efficacy of Dental Adhesives

 To study the effects, Lucideon experts employed White Light Interferometry (WLI) a powerful analytical instrument that provides quantitative surface topography over a representative x-y area but with nm scale resolution in the all-important z plane.
 An area or volume of “lost” HA can be determined as a function of distance from the adhesive bead surface.

 Lucideon also performed the same tests with HA discs fitted with adhesives containing novel bioactive filler powders.
-Using WLI and the test protocol described above, Lucideon was able to show a range of behaviours, including a significantly reduced erosion effect on the HA disc for some fillers.
+Using WLI and the test protocol described above, Lucideon was able to show a range of behaviors, including a significantly reduced erosion effect on the HA disc for some fillers.

 Value to the Client